niallsmart/node-oauth-lite/README.md

 # Introduction

 node-oauth-lite is a lightweight OAuth 1.0a client library for Node.js.
-It's agnostic of HTTP client library, and supports Google's [XOAUTH mechanism] (https://developers.google.com/google-apps/gmail/oauth_protocol) for SMTP and IMAP authentication.
+It's designed for use with any HTTP client library, and supports Google's [XOAUTH mechanism] (https://developers.google.com/google-apps/gmail/oauth_protocol) for SMTP and IMAP authentication.